How do I attach backend instances with private IP addresses to my internet-facing load balancer in ELB?

 - The load balancer security group allows outbound traffic to the instances and the health check port.

 Add a rule on the instance security group to allow traffic from the security group assigned to the load balancer.
-For example:
+For example, consider you had the following:

 Then, review the recommended network ACL rules for your load balancer.
 These recommendations apply to both Application Load Balancers and Classic Load Balancers.